ketil-malde/transalign/README.md

 to build a cache for the second step, but not the first, `-c` builds caches for both input files.

-== Good and bad practices
+## Good and bad practices

-As the BLAST XML output can sometimes be large, transalign will parse these files once to generate a cache for them.
-This will generate a large number of files in a single directory, so you need a file system that handles this.
-Some do, but NFS is _not_ one of them.
+As the BLAST XML output can sometimes be large, `transalign` will parse these files once to generate a cache for them.
+With recent versions of `transalign`, this cache will be split over multiple directories, limiting the number of files per directory to something manageable.
+This does not mean that using NFS necessesarily is such a good idea, but at least it should work.

-== Examining the output
+## Examining the output

 The output is in a table format, somewhat similar to BLAST's (-m 8).
 The columns are: Query, Target, Score, Alignment length, Average score, Query start, Query end, Target start, Target end.

-== Downloading and installing transalign
+## Downloading and installing transalign

 The program is written in Haskell, and distributed as source code.
 This means you need a working Haskell compiler and environment, and